-Our RECE's use a very exciting software program called HiMama https://www.himama.com/ for daily interactions with the children.
+Our RECE's use a very exciting software program called Sandbox www.runsandbox.com for daily interactions with the children.
 This program is very childcare friendly and will provide lots of information and communication for you about your child's day at SSCC.

 Your consent is required to add your child.
 All of the information we submit is stored in the "Cloud".